adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.2.3

+* Minor stability fix for displaying content and ads in view pager
+* Added additional event reporting when displaying ads with the view pager

 ## 2.2.2

 * Fixed a bug with touch event passing to webview when in viewpager when using AdInterstitial